 The government calls this the ‘No Deal’ framework.
 The Department for Digital, Culture, Media & Sport has issued guidance outlining its key components – including UK representation for controllers.

-The UK government intends to replicate this provision to require controllers based outside of the UK to appoint a representative in the UK.
+In the event of a no-deal Brexit, the UK government intends to require data controllers based outside the UK that process UK residents’ personal data to appoint a representative in the UK.

 GRCI Law already acts as the EU representative for a number of non-EU-based controllers.
 We are able and ready to do the same for any non-UK-based controllers that need to appoint a UK representative in the event of a no-deal scenario.